World's #1 finishing resource since 1989

-Removing protective coating on motorcycle frames
+Removing coating on aluminum motorcycle frame

 A. If you succeed in removing the anodize so that you can polish the frame, you will want to anodize the part again.
 You won't be able to do this with Drano, and you won't be happy with a soft aluminum frame, since it will ding easily.